giokok-test/simulate-rl/README.md

 The environment stores several statistics for each episode.
-When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target or timeout).
+When an episode finishes the ``info`` dictionary returned from ``env.step`` contains the closest pursuer--evader distance, number of steps and outcome (capture, evader reaching the target, separation exceeding twice the starting distance or timeout).
 The evaluation helpers in the training scripts print the average minimum distance and episode length during periodic evaluations.